spikespaz-archives/archive-bundles/README.md

 # About Me
 I'm a Junior computer science student in a specialty school in Arizona.
 I spend most of my personal time programming, and occasionally playing games with friends.
 I love new technology and software breakthroughs.
-I hate JavaScript with a passion, and will usually prefer to transpile another language into it.
+I highly value aesthetics, user experience, perfoemance, and especially, maintainablilty and quality of code.
+I try by best to make clean, concise source code that will subsequently be maintainable in the future.

 ### Social
  - Twitter: [twitter.com/spikespaz](https://twitter.com/spikespaz)